scottrsmith/RobotClassify/README.md

 ## Roles ##

-DISABLED FOR NOW - ALL PERMISSIONS AVAILABLE FOR ALL USERS.
+DISABLED FOR NOW - ALL PERMISSIONS AVAILABLE FOR ALL USERS.fit

 There are two roles:
 - Viewer Role: Viewers can only view projects, runs, and their results.